-Companies continue to struggle with making their trade investment the revenuegrowth contributor it needs to be.
-To address this, we must be careful that we do not overcomplicate the potential for change to a point where actions with quantifiable impact are perceived as too good to be true, leaving companies to fill gaps with unnecessary customizations and costly status quo thinking.
+Companies continue to struggle with making their trade investment the revenue growth contributor it needs to be.
+To address this, we must be careful that we do not over complicate the potential for change to a point where actions with quantifiable impact are perceived as too good to be true, leaving companies to fill gaps with unnecessary customization and costly status quo thinking.

 The industry must try a TPx solution to completely understand the ability to simplify processes while delivering meaningful returns.
 Only then can companies innovate beyond transactional trade promotion management to be more competitive, more intelligent, more agile and ultimately more profitable.